 The Riverside Angel Summit 2021

-Back to the week’s happenings about the startups and startup funding that we covered in Startempire Wire’s news section.
+Back to the week’s happenings about the startups and startup funding we covered in Startempire Wire’s news section.
 We reported how Duke Realty (DRE), a $10B industrial real estate company bought an important logistics and distribution property in the Inland Empire.

-The housing market heats up
+The housing market heats up.

 “Magnolia Flats will be one of the largest new multifamily projects in the Inland Empire this housing cycle,” said Andrew Sinderhoff of Land Advisors, one of the deal’s brokers.